xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 > Requirements:
 >
 > - Make sure that you are running Selenium Grid Hub & Node while executing the test.
-> - Make sure to update the browser by clicking **Tools > Update WebDrivers > Choose browser.** See also [Handle WebDrivers](https://docs.katalon.com/katalon-studio/docs/handle-webdrivers.html#update-a-webdriver).
+> - Make sure to update the browser by clicking **Tools > Update WebDrivers > Choose browser.** See also [Change WebDrivers](https://docs.katalon.com/katalon-studio/docs/change-webdrivers.html).
 >

 The following example shows you how to create a custom profile with Spanish as the testing language.